solar-wallet/solar-faq/docs/guide/04-wallet-guide.md

 ### Rename my wallet

 1. **Choose the relevant wallet.**
-2. **Click the “three-dots” button on the top right corner of the page to open the wallet menu.
+2. **Click the “three-dots” button on the top right corner of the window to open the wallet menu.
 Choose “Rename”.**
 3. **Type in the new name and click “RENAME”.**

 ## Payments